Biodiversity Day 2024: it is time to move from agreement to action

 According to the UN, more than 3 billion people depend on marine and coastal biodiversity for their livelihoods, whilst another 1.6 billion depend on forests.
 The conservation of all Earth's species no longer constitutes merely an altruistic dimension; it is vital to ensuring our very survival.

-Climate change remains a major threat to biodiversity
+Climate change continues to be the great threat to biodiversity

-Yet, despite the fact that biodiversity is vital to human survival, it is us as humans who are responsible for its greatest threat—climate change.
+And despite the fact that biodiversity is fundamental for the survival of human beings, we, humanity, are responsible for its greatest threat: climate change.

 Test your knowledge